42nado/org-chart/README.md

     Description: Deletes a specific position from the organizational chart.
     Parameters:
     {id} (integer, required): The ID of the position to delete.

+### Postman Collection

+Postman collection is included in the repository " Organization Chart API.postman_collection.json "